-This report is based upon an earlier report by Leonard et al. (1996).
+This report is based upon an earlier report by Leonard and McAllister (1996).
 We acknowledge here all who helped with that report as well as this status review.
 Searches were conducted by the authors with assistance from a host of enthusiastic froggers.
 For their help, we would like to thank Dennis Beich, Ron Friesz, Perry Lund, Klaus Richter, Shelly Jay, Vicki Leonard, Nick Leonard, and Megan Leonard; and the participants in the 1994 Society for Northwest Vertebrate Biology Field Trip: R. Bruce Bury, Lawrence L. C. Jones, Lisa Hallock, Chris Thoms, Char Corkran, and David Darda.
-Peggy Bartels, Char Corkran, and Chris Thoms conducted independent surveys and provided information important to our understanding of the status of R. pipiens in eastern Washington.
+Peggy Bartels, Char Corkran, and Chris Thoms conducted independent surveys and provided information important to our understanding of the status of R. pipiens in Washington.
+We appreciate their work.
+Dean Metter provided valuable information on R. pipiens in eastern Washington.
 The Foundation for Northwestern Natural History provided funding to cover some travel and equipment expenses.
 We thank Dick Taylor for his support and for encouraging us to request funding from the Foundation.
 John Pierce and Harriet Allen helped with editorial guidance.
 Tom Williams developed the figure graphics.
-For sharing their knowledge and experience, we thank Les Beletsky, Gordon Orians, Dennis Paulson, Dave Genter, William Radke, Ron Friesz, Robert Storm, and Dean Metter.
+For sharing their knowledge and experience, we thank Les Beletsky, Gordon Orians, Dennis Paulson, Dave Genter, William Radke, Robert Storm, and Dean Metter.